klaytn/klaytn-docs/docs/klaytn/design/token-economy.md

 ## Klaytn Improvement Reserve <a id="klaytn-improvement-reserve"></a>

 As technology continues to improve and the needs of users change over time, our platform must have the ability to quickly adapt to any new circumstance that arises.
 To respond to such changes, we must not only work on services, but also undergo various activities to maintain Klaytn’s ecosystem.
 For instance, research and development for better technology, or projects that contribute to the overall growth of the ecosystem may be part of these activities.
 These activities are necessary for Klaytn to progress continuously.
-Klaytn Improvement Reserve (KIR) will be deployed for activities that improve the Klaytn ecosystem such as the following.
+Klaytn Improvement Reserve (KIR) will be deployed for activities that improve the Klaytn ecosystem such: